satellite-image-deep-learning/techniques/README.md

 * [How to Use Google Earth Engine and Python API to Export Images to Roboflow](https://blog.roboflow.com/how-to-use-google-earth-engine-with-roboflow/) -> to acquire training data
 * [ee-fastapi](https://github.com/csaybar/ee-fastapi) is a simple FastAPI web application for performing flood detection using Google Earth Engine in the backend.
 * [How to Download High-Resolution Satellite Data for Anywhere on Earth](https://towardsdatascience.com/how-to-download-high-resolution-satellite-data-for-anywhere-on-earth-5e6dddee2803)
+* [wxee](https://github.com/aazuspan/wxee) -> Export data from GEE to xarray using wxee then train with pytorch or tensorflow models.
+Useful since GEE only suports tfrecord export natively

 ## Radiant Earth
 * https://www.radiant.earth/